LucasvanKasteren/eduvpn-log-analysis/README.md

 ### Requirements
 - The provided examples assume that the scripts and log files have the same parent directory.
 The file structure can be found in the images folder.

 - To run the python script we use a virtual environment.
 This can be created with `python3 -m venv /path/to/new/virtual/environment`.
 The shell script then takes care of activating this virtual environment.
-The only non-standard library in the virtual environment is the GeoIP2Fast library which can be added with `pip install geoip2fast`.
+The only non-standard library in the virtual environment is the MaxMind-DB-Reader library which can be added with `pip install maxminddb`.

 - According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `connect_script.sh` is in the `/usr/local/bin` folder.
-Additionally, the GeoIP2Fast database must also be present in this folder.
+Additionally, the both DB-IP databases must also be present in this folder.
 Finally, the `convert_ip_to_geo.py` file needs to be converted to an executable which can accomplished by using [Python's pyinstaller library](https://pyinstaller.org/en/v4.8/usage.html).
 Convert this file inside the virtual environment to incorporate all necessary imports.
 When converted, relocated it to the /usr/local/bin folder alongside the other files.
 You can also move the .exe file which can be found in the data folder to your /usr/local/bin folder.

 #### Schematic Overview
 A high-level overview of the program structure can also be found in the images folder.